 - Meanwhile, Buquebus has a special frequency of ferries Montevideo-Buenos Aires.

-In conclusion, no date has been set yet to return operations of the following airlines: Avianca and Sky.
+In conclusion, no date has been set yet to return operations of the following airlines: Avianca, Azul and Sky.

-Disclaimer: This information is provided as a public service.
+Disclaimer & thanks: This information is provided as a public service.
 Guru’Guay is not responsible for its accuracy.
 We would like to thank Passenger Care at Carrasco Airport for their advice.